beginner pull up routine

 Close Grip Chin Up

-Step 1: Jump to grab the bar in a supinated grip with your hands close to each other.
+• Step 1: Jump or step up to grab the bar with a narrow supinated grip and your thumbs almost touching.

 Neutral Grip Chin Ups